-The test has two elements: a series of questions, including a short essay, based on a short piece of historical writing; a single question, based on a primary source.
+The test has three elements: a series of questions based on a short piece of historical writing; a short essay; and a single question, based on a primary source.
 The duration of the test is two hours.
 Candidates are advised to spend about 40 minutes on reading the texts, thinking about them and planning their answers.
 The rest of the time they should spend on writing.
 Guidance is given about the form and length of each answer.
 HAT papers from 2005 onwards have one less question than the original specimen paper and the 2004 paper, to allow candidates more reading and thinking time.

-§ Question One (70-75 minutes, including reading, thinking and planning time) This section comprises three questions and is worth 60/100 marks:
+§ Question One This section comprises two questions and is worth 30/100 marks:

-§ Question Two (45-50 minutes, including reading, thinking and planning time) This section comprises one question and is worth 40/100 marks
+§ Question Two This section comprises one question and is worth 30/100 marks

 § Marking: the HAT will be marked anonymously in Oxford, according to a common scheme circulated to all markers.